kimptoc/wowactivityfeed/readme.md

 - link realms so can switch to appropriate locale name, eg via realm id

-- dupe item issues, perhaps several threads looking for same one, do a check as part of insert or do upsert...
 - getting items not found - maybe looking for something which is not an item...